5 Ways to Ensure Tone of Voice Consistency in Your Brand Guidelines

 So, to define your tone of voice, you first have to identify your brand values.
 But where should you start?
 We’ve created a five-step process to help you figure out your company’s core values.
 And (you’ve guessed it) lay the foundation for how you define your tone of voice.
 But more on that to come!

-Step 1: Involve everyone affected
+Step 1: Involve everyone in defining brand voice guidelines

 Defining or changing your tone of voice involves a lot of effort and commitment.
 It also isn’t a static process.
-Once you’ve captured your voice, you’ll have to maintain it and perhaps evolve it later on.
+Once you’ve captured your brand voice, you’ll have to maintain it and perhaps evolve it later on.

 So ideally, everyone affected by tone of voice should be involved from the beginning.
 Your customers see all your communications as parts of a whole, and so should you.
 Make clear from the start that you want to define your brand story, your core values, and your purpose.